open-xml-templating/docxtemplater/docs/source/async.rst

         doc = new Docxtemplater(zip, options);
     }
     catch (error) {
-        // Catch compilation errors (errors caused by the compilation of the template : misplaced tags) errorHandler(error);
+        // Catch compilation errors (errors caused by the compilation of the template: misplaced tags) errorHandler(error);
     }